ctx terminal

 the ctx vector protocol, itself implemented

-with ctx, thus able to run in many places used SDL2, on
+with ctx, thus able to run in many places using SDL2, on

 The clock in the above screenshot is a shellscript.